What is a Slot Supervisor?

 - Patrol assigned areas to ensure that players are following rules and that machines are functioning correctly.

-When polled, Slot Supervisors say the following skills are most frequently used in their jobs:
+Slot Supervisors state the following job skills are important in their day-to-day work.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.